jonocodes/branchr/README.md

 ## TODO

 * listen for git changes and update
+* allow config to check for branches and commits locally or remotely
 * enable/disable branches
 * show dates for git and docker run
 * style list